Speaking Sound Doctrine

 The church-meal defenders propose that when Paul says "if anyone is hungry, let him eat at home," he means "if anyone cannot wait, let him eat at home."
 A common tactic of false teachers is to change word meanings.
 This is unconscionable word wrangling.

-Why would Paul order them in verse 33 to "wait for one another" if it were not an ordinary food-and-drink meal to satisfy hunger?
+Why would Paul order them in verse 33 to "wait for one another" if it was not an ordinary food-and-drink meal to satisfy hunger?
 The word "wait" translates EKDECHOMAI {ek-dekh'-om-ahee}, meaning, "1) to receive, accept 2) to look for, expect, wait for, await" (JHT), which includes that we anticipate that some might be arriving later and make accommodations for them (1 Corinthians 16:11).
 We can postulate some ideas about this, but there is certainly nothing in the language here that necessarily infers the eating must be a carnal meal for satisfying hunger.

 Incidentally, in the New Testament, fasting sometimes accompanies prayer and important decision-making when attention to the work of the Lord is evidently deemed even more important than eating (Acts 13:3; 14:23).
 To this point, when we meet together as a church, it seems that we ought to feel so overwhelmed by our spiritual purpose that we can set aside the carnal desire for food at least for the relatively brief time appointed for worship.